 This combination was common in the northern regions of Russia, the Volga region, the Urals and Siberia.
 The woman wore a sundress over a long shirt.
 On top of it, she wore a bodice with straps (dushegreya).
 As in the south, married women wore a headdress completely hiding their hair (kokoshnik).

 Hair was considered to have magical powers in Russia and it could attract evil spirits that would harm women and children.
 In order to avoid any misfortune, a woman’s hair had to be carefully hidden and so the headwear of married women fully covered her hair.
 Even nowadays, the Russian word oprostovolositsya [to tousle the hair] means “to disgrace oneself”.

 Girls and women dressed their hair differently.
 Unmarried girls plaited their hair as the plait was considered the main aspect of a girl’s beauty.
 The hair was parted in the middle and plaited low on the back of the head.
 If a headdress was worn, it left the crown of the head and the plait visible.
+Unmarried girls also tied their scarves to leave the back of the head free to advertise that they were unwed.
 Married Russian peasant women usually made two plaits and arranged them on their head or they wore their hair in a bun.

 One of the most ancient girls’ headdresses in Russia was a wreath.
 The wreaths were initially made by twining field and meadow flowers together.
 Later, the flowers were fixed on a birch bark or metal headband and richly decorated with beads, gold or multi-coloured ribbons.
 Centuries ago, flower wreathes were an important part of every pagan rite a young girl was participating in (herb picking, jumping over a fire, etc.).
 In one ritual, young girls used to drop their field flower wreaths into water.
 The girl, whose wreath would be the first to reach the other river bank, would be the first to get married among her friends.